DhamuIndia/PersonManagementSystem/README.md

 # PersonManagementSystem
-PersonManagementSystem

-This repository contains code and supporting files for the Person ManagementSystem
+This repository contains code and support files for the Person ManagementSystem

 ## Running Application locally